prody/ProDy-website/tutorials/cavitracer_tutorial/test_params.rst

    @> 3999 atoms and 1 coordinate set(s) were parsed in 0.14s.

-Next, :func:`scanChannelParameters` can be use to explore various parameters and how they affects channel detection.
+Next, :func:`.scanChannelParameters` can be use to explore various parameters and how they affects channel detection.
 This is useful when the optimal values are not known for a given protein or when the user wants to identify channels that are robustly detected across several parameter combinations.